 In addition to the Shortcodes documented elsewhere on the site, Memberium includes a set of PHP functions located in the

-file in your Memberium plugin directory, as well as Hooks and Filters for your developer to integrate their code and extend Memberium to meet your needs.
+file in your Memberium plugin directory.
+We also providehooks and filters for your developer to integrate their code and extend Memberium to meet your needs.
 The functions documented on the site, and in the interface.php file are used internally by Memberium as well, and are guaranteed to be supported and continue functioning.
+Always check the interface.php file for the latest functions.

 - PHP Functions